zmy122177638/build-lib/README.md

     // "typeRoots": [],                       /* List of folders to include type definitions from. */
     // "types": [],                           /* Type declaration files to be included in compilation. */
     // "allowSyntheticDefaultImports": true,  /* Allow default imports from modules with no default export.
 This does not affect code emit, just typechecking. */
-    "esModuleInterop": true /* Enables emit interoperability between CommonJS and ES Modules via creation of namespace objects for all imports.
-Implies 'allowSyntheticDefaultImports'. */,
+    "esModuleInterop": true,                  /* Enables emit interoperability between CommonJS and ES Modules via creation of namespace objects for all imports.
+Implies 'allowSyntheticDefaultImports'. */
     // "preserveSymlinks": true,              /* Do not resolve the real path of symlinks. */
     // "allowUmdGlobalAccess": true,          /* Allow accessing UMD globals from modules. */